sfjbsnodefsd/vinit/readMe.md

 # Repo for Vinit Sharma
-## This repository contains all the sections covered during AWS-FSD Septemeber training.
+## This repository contains all the sections covered during AWS-FSD September training.